ameliagoodson/Goodson-Gardens/README.md

 # Goodson Gardens

-A frontend website showcasing a local landscaping business.
-The purpose of the website is to create a web presence for the business, to start a conversation, and to attract additional clients.
+A frontend website showcasing a local landscaping business, intended to be bright in colour and fun in design with easy navigation and accessibility for most users.

 # Link to live site
 https://ameliagoodson.github.io/Goodson-Gardens/